Syrian govt envoy praises China, Russia as "non-colonisers"

 Opposition sources say at least 18,000 people have been killed since rebels began fighting to oust Assad in March 2011.

-Apart from Iran, China and Russia have been Syria's main supporters outside the Arab world.
-Both vetoed proposed U.N.
-Security Council resolutions intended to put Assad under more pressure.
+Apart from Iran, China and Russia have been Syria's main supporters outside the Arab world and both vetoed proposed U.N.
+Security Council resolutions meant to add pressure on Assad.

-Though the former U.N.
-Secretary-General Kofi Annan quit in frustration as the international peace envoy for Syria early this month, China has continued to argue that his proposals offer the most viable way out of the increasingly bloody war.
+Although the former U.N.
+Secretary-General Kofi Annan quit in frustration as the international peace envoy for Syria early this month, China has continued to argue that his proposals offer the most viable way out of the increasingly blood war.

+* Soaring U.S. output also stymies OPEC's efforts (Updates detail, comment, prices; paragraphs 2-5)